 Next, we want to prep the corners for wrapping around the canvas.

 Line the ruler against the canvas and with a craft knife cut from the edge of the canvas to the outer edge of the diamond art.

-Make sure the staples are going through the wood frame of the canvas, not the canvas itself and put five staples on each side.
+Make sure the staples are going through the wood frame of the canvas, not the diamond painting canvas itself.
+Put five staples on each side.

 Then, turn the piece over and see your finished work of art!

 I absolutely LOVE how this diamond art framing looks!

 You can see how well the edges of the artwork are wrapped around the diamond painting frame!

 I think I definitely need to make more Diamond Art.
 I just love how the vibrancy of the diamonds sparkle!

 It is a matter of preference, there isn't a right or wrong way.
 Glass can protect the diamond drills from falling off, as well as protect the art from dust.